IMZolin/IMZolin/README.md

 ### I work in the Laboratory of Molecular neurodegeneration and stusy in the 4th year at SPbSTU (Peter the Great St. Petersburg Polytechnic University).

-- 🔥 I’m currently working in the Laboratory of Molecular neurodegeneration on a web service (ReactJS, Django, Docker, Redis) with built-in ML+DL algorithms to improve the quality of images from a microscope, my own startup and other commercial projects (orders), scientific events, pet projects and some projects at the university.
+- 🔥 I’m currently working in the Laboratory of Molecular neurodegeneration on a web service (ReactJS, Django, Docker, Redis) with built-in ML+DL algorithms to improve the quality of images from a microscope.
+- ⚡ Also I'm working on my own startup and other commercial projects (orders), scientific events, pet projects and some projects at the university.
 - ✨I'm currently interesting R&D work, data science(particularly NLP, Computer Vision), MLOps, web development(Django+React+Postgres stack).
 - 🌱 I’m currently learning Statistics, Algorithms, SQL.
 - 📫 How to reach me - [email] or [telegram].
 - 🗒️ My english CV: <https://github.com/IMZolin/Resume/blob/master/resume_eng.pdf>
 - 🗒️ My russian CV: <https://github.com/IMZolin/Resume/blob/master/resume_ru.pdf>
-- ⚡ Fun fact: I like to play the piano, read, travel, play sports.
+- 🙌 Fun fact: I like to play the piano, read, travel, play sports.

 ____